jackbdu/Intro-ML-Arts-IMA-Summer24/README.md

 ## Course Description

 An introductory course designed to provide students with hands-on experience developing creative coding projects with machine learning.
 The history, theory, and application of machine learning algorithms and related datasets are explored in a laboratory context of experimentation and discussion.
 Examples and exercises will be demonstrated in JavaScript using the p5.js, ml5.js, and TensorFlow.js libraries.
-In addition, students will learn to work with open-source generative models including large language models and image generation models.
+In addition, students will learn to work with open-source generative models including text generation models and image generation models.
 Principles of data collection and ethics are introduced.
 Weekly assignments, team and independent projects, and project reports are required.

 ## Course Objectives